 The excess energy due to the non-FCC arrangement of atoms at the grain boundary, the interface energy, is shown as a function of iterations in the simulation for a temperature of 300 K in Fig. 4.
 At first, the coarse graining was turned off and while some transitions occurred and annealing took place, the simulation was not making any progress for a long time.
 The energy in the last 200 iterations is shown far to the left in the figure.
-The system is going back and forth between a few states with interface energy between 81.8 and 82.0 meV/Å.
+The system is going back and forth between a few states with interface energy between 81.8 and 82.0 meV/ $\rm \mathring{A}^2$.
+Then, coarse graining is turned on (iteration labeled '0') and a composite state is formed which enables the simulation to get to higher energy states, up to 82.4

 Fig. 4.
-Left panel: Simulation of a cluster of seven water molecules on a Pt(100) surface.
-The labeled horizontal dashed lines show the reference level, $f^{cg}$ , after 100 and 200 transitions.
+Left: Simulation of a cluster of seven water molecules on a Pt(100) surface.
+The horizontal dashed lines show the reference level, f^{cg} , after 100 and 200 transitions.
 First, the two states on the far left are merged into a composite state.
 Then, the pentagonal ring breaks up and a rectangular hexamer core is formed with one water molecule at the edge.
-The difference between the two deep minima to the right is just orientation of the low coordinated molecule.
+The difference between the two deep minima to the right is just the orientation of the low coordinated molecule.
 This kind of rotational flipping which does not represent a change in the energy or the structure is a significant problem in many simulations when coarse graining is not used.
-Right panel: Interface energy in a twist and tilt grain boundary in copper as a function of iterations in an AKMC simulation.
-At the iteration marked as '0', the coarse graining algorithm is turned on.
-Before that, the simulation was caught in a subset of 11 states and little progress was made.
-After coarse graining was turned on, a composite state of these minima was formed and the simulation reached higher energy minima which lead to a significant annealing event.
-By applying coarse graining, only 700 iterations were required, as compared to 300.000 iterations without coarse graining.
+Right: Interface energy in a twist and tilt grain boundary between copper crystal grains as a function of iterations in an AKMC simulation.
+After 633350 iterations without coarse graining where the simulation was caught in a subset of 11 states and little progress was made (marked as '0' on the horizontal axis), the coarse graining algorithm is turned on.
+Then, a composite state of these minima was formed and the simulation reached higher energy states which eventually lead to a significant annealing event.
+By applying coarse graining, only 700 additional iterations were required to reach this annealing event while it took 300.000 additional iterations without coarse graining.

-Then, coarse graining is turned on (iteration labeled '0') and a composite state is formed which enables the simulation to get to higher energy states, up to 82.4 $\text{meV}/\text{Å}^2$ and eventually find a transition that reduces the energy significantly, an annealing event.
-It took less than 700 iterations from the time the coarse graining was turned on and until the annealing event was observed.
+$\rm meV/\mathring{A}^2$ and eventually find a transition that reduces the energy significantly, an annealing event.
+It took less than 700 iterations from the time the coarse graining was turned on until the annealing event was observed.
 The same kind of annealing event was also observed by continuing the simulation without coarse graining, but then 300.000 iterations were needed.